exoad/yttriuslang.c/README.txt

------ Yttrius WebAPI Interactions SDK -----
+----- Yttrius Language Toolkit SDK -----

 This is the official repository for the kernel of YAPISDK.